Airline SAS's survival talks with unions extended into Monday

 Analysts have questioned whether the measures will anyway secure the independence of the airline in the long term as its structure was designed more to secure jobs and Nordic solidarity than generate profits.

-It has long found it difficult to compete with discount carriers like Ryanair (RYA.I) and regional rival Norwegian Air Shuttle (NWC.OL).
+It has long found it difficult to compete with discount carriers like Ryanair and regional rival Norwegian Air Shuttle.

 SAS management has said that if the cost cuts are carried out, the airline has a sound base for the future.